mayhein/nommies/README.md

 # 🍿 Nommies

-Nommies is a web application that allows users to search movies and nominate up to five movies for the Nommies awards.
+Nommies is a simple web application that allows users to search movies and nominate up to five movies for the Nommies awards.
 Users can also remove nominations.

 ## 🔥 Tech Stack